 Now, that’s not to say that a complex sentence isn’t sometimes the right choice.
 Varying your sentence length is how you create a sense of rhythm in your writing.
-(One of my all time favourite examples of this is ‘This sentence has five words’ by Gary Provost, a must-read for copywriters.)
+A great example of this is ‘This sentence has five words’ by Gary Provost, and is a must-read for copywriters.

-Break it down
+Always break it down

-It’s not just about your sentence length.
-A reader should be able to glance at your entire piece of copy and scan it to easily pick up the point of the content.
-You can do this by breaking down your content into manageable chunks and sections.
+Great accessible web content is not just about varying your sentence length and complexity.
+In most cases, a reader should be able to glance at your entire piece of copy and easily pick up the point of the content by scanning it.

 - Use bullet points and lists to get information across quickly